Tganser/prime-passport-lectures/README.md

+# Angular Controlled Login
+Uses Angular to control the login flow and handle logging in via AJAX instead of requests dirctly from the form to the server.

 # Express/Passport Lecture Starting File
 Download and run 'npm install' before the lecture as prep.
 In this lecture, we will build out a user registration page and allow our users to log into our application.
 Once they are logged in, we will see information returned to us, specific to the user.